aahaikal/word_reverse/README.md

 # Reverse Word

-Reverse-Word is a web-service that 'droW-esreveR'
+Reverse-Word is a web-service that 'droW-esreveR' using [Dropwizard] [PO].
 ### Version
 1.0-SNAPSHOT.